Facilities, Equipment, and Other Resources

 - Leadscope Enterprise—integrated cheminformatics data mining and visualization environment; unique chemical perception (~27K custom keys; user extensions); various algorithms, HTS analysis, SAR / R-group analysis, data modeling.

 - ChemAxon Tools and Applications—cheminformatics software applications and tools; wide variety of cheminformatics functionality.

-- Open Eye ROCS, FRED, OMEGA, EON, etc. implemented on Linux cluster – suite of powerful applications and tool kits for high-throughput 3D manipulation of chemical structures, modeling of shape, electrostatics, protein-ligand interactions and various other aspects of structure- and ligand-based design; also includes powerful cheminformatics 2D structure tools.
+- Open Eye ROCS, FRED, OMEGA, EON, etc. implemented on Linux cluster—a suite of powerful applications and tool kits for high-throughput 3D manipulation of chemical structures, modeling of shape, electrostatics, protein-ligand interactions, and various other aspects of structure- and ligand-based design; also includes powerful cheminformatics 2D structure tools.

 - TIP workgroup—powerful environment for global analysis of protein structures, binding sites, binding interactions; implemented automated homology modeling, binding site prediction, structure and site comparison for amplification of known protein structure space.

 The Information Design research group conducts both theoretical and applied research in the general areas of Machine Vision and Learning, and specifically in: